xndroli/Mapping-ORM_E-Commerce-Back-End/README.md

 ## Description

-Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
+Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

 This week I will build the back end for an e-commerce site.
 I’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.